What is a Through Axle? Types and How to Choose

 Sponsored Link

-The seat post is the part that supports the saddle of a road or cross bike.
+The seat post is the part that supports the saddle of a road or hybrid bike.
 When customizing this part, there are three major points of customization.

 Regardless of how you customize it, when customizing a seat post, you can do it simply by “buying a new seat post and replacing the saddle,” which is a simple and easy customization even for beginners.